europeana/Labs/_posts/apps/2014-05-16-the-culture-center-tcc-45-autogenerated.md

 contact:
   name: "Ronalds Sovas, sovas@greenbox.lv"
 ---

-The prototype was developed using the Europeana API and YQL (Yahoo Query language) to build a quick and powerful culture information search tool.
+The prototype was developed using the Europeana API and YQL (Yahoo Query language) to build a quick and powerful cultural information search tool.

 It allows for multi-service search (including an example of Twitter search); a multi-query search is still in development.

 Winner in the category 'Most innovative app'.
 Hack4Europe '12 - Latvia